 This palace was built by Rao Umaid Singh and hence gets his name.
 But paintings are attributed to both Rao Umaid Singh and Rao Bishen Singh and were done between 1773 -1821 CE.
-Paintings are a curious mix of the Mughal style of miniature painting and Rajput style of miniatures.
+Paintings are a curious mix of the Mughal style of miniature painting and the Rajput style of miniatures.
 Green color has been used as a backdrop and white color to create human figurines.
 Red, blue, black, and yellow have been used to depict the dresses worn by the people.
-A red and white panel at bottom depicts the animals, primarily elephants in action – fighting, playing.
+A red and white panel at the bottom depicts the animals, primarily elephants in action – fighting, playing.
 All the scenes are well defined by a floral border around them that makes each scene an independent painting.
 Even when it is a part of the series of a story on a wall.

 Scenes painted here include the story of Krishna and his various Leelas.
 If you begin from the left side of the hall, you first encounter three large panels depicting Krishna Leela.
 Like Krishna lifting Govardhan Parvat, Raas Leela of Radha Krishna, and Krishna stealing the clothes of Gopis on the banks of Yamuna.

 Then there are lots of scenes of daily life and I was pleasantly surprised to see many scenes of women’s lives.
 You can see them playing board games like Chausar, you can see them dancing along with the birds and you can see them enjoying the palace lives.
 They are on the swings during the day and they are on the boats at night.
 A long panel with three scenes shows women hunting tigers, boars, and deer.

-Contemporary court scenes are depicted in some panels and here you see the influence of Mughal school of Art more clearly.
+Contemporary court scenes are depicted in some panels and here you see the influence of the Mughal school of Art more clearly.

 There are panels depicting the marriage scene of Ram and Sita from Ramayana.
 Right from the Baraat or the marriage procession to the Vivah Mandap or the marriage ceremony.
 You identify the scene with the presence of Shiva, and three brothers.
 In fact, my guide threw me a challenge and said can you identify this scene thankfully I could.

 Nathdwara Temple map paintings